Click on the icons to be informed of our research projects.

 In this project 2ii collaborates with banks to extend the existing 2°C scenario analysis framework to corporate lending portfolios including a road-test with participating banks of the methodology developed in the course of the project.

-The project offical titled as”KliFin-Scanner” (Climate finance product scanner for retail investors and banks) aims to develop a non-financial objectives questionaire for retail investors.
-This quesitonare will allow retail investors to create their individual non-financial objectives investment profile, which can then be matched to financial products.
-The questionaire and the corresponding matching software will be integrated in a free-to-use information website available to all retail investors in Germany.
-They will open-source and be available as white label solution for integratino in bank own infrastructe.
-The project runtime is 01.01.2018 – 30.06.
-2020.
+The Climate Finance Product Scanner for retail investors and banks (KliFin-Scanner) is developing a questionnaire on non-financial objectives for retail investors.
+The questionnaire will enable retail investors to create an investment profile based on their individual extra-financial objectives.
+This can then be matched to financial products.
+The questionnaire and matching software will be integrated in a website available to all retail investors in Germany.
+It will be open-source and available as white label solution to be able to be integrated into the infrastructure of banks.
+The project runtime is from 1 January 2018 to 30 June 2020.

 The project Aiming for Impact funded by the KR Foundation and the French environmental agency ADEME puts the impact of investment-related climate actions on the agenda.
 So far, most actions focus on requesting better disclosure of company activities, and are likely to have only marginal impacts on investment plans.